algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

 - Once your input is ready, you can click the big "run evaluation" button at the top
 - Once your evaluation is executing, you can click the "results" tab and check the results.
 - If any errors or exceptions are detected during algorithm execution, they'll be declared in the `Error` column on the far right.

+**Note:** Each time you run an Evaluation, it causes the Algorithms you've selected to be run (possibly many times, depending on how your Evaluator is written).
+Each of these runs will use credits, so take a look at the "cost" tab of any algorithms you are evaluating to estimate your total costs.

 And by following this guide, you should be able to create your very own evaluation!